 The first two Pokemon are therefore from Mt.
 Deckbi, while the following four are from the Abandoned Power Plant.
 The Trainer then goes on to roll for Rank and then individual Pokemon.

-After an incident is resolved (incidents last for 72 hours, no matter what they are), Trainers who are already in the Park WILL NOT have their encounter list rerolled again to remove the displaced Pokemon.
-Their list will keep any displaced Pokemon that were rolled even after the 72 hours have passed.
+After an incident is resolved (incidents last until they are resolved, no matter what they are), Trainers who are already in the Park WILL NOT have their encounter list rerolled again to remove the displaced Pokemon.
+Their list will keep any displaced Pokemon that were rolled even after the incident has been resolved.
 However, after an incident has been resolved, displaced Pokemon will return to their normal area and any new Trainers coming in will not have them included in their encounter list rolls.

 When population and Rangers are able, we host events.
 Generally these are around holidays or unique times, such as an expansion to a new forum.
 Most of the time, a Trainer is able to undertake an event run alongside a normal run—this will be listed in the rules of the event.
 Event runs happen in the Mission Event RP (BMG | PWN | PXR) subforum and a link of past forum events can be seen here, as well as a discussion for future events.

 Some events are simple holiday prize threads, such as the Winter Wheel of Fortune, which has valuable Park items up for grabs.
 Other times, Park items are put into URPG auctions and raffles.
 Here is a list of all the Park Event items and what they do: